 The view from the mountain.

-The new hotel will open Fall 2014.
-So start planning your early season 2014 ski trips now and be one of the first to experience the future of Burke Mountain.
+The new hotel is expected to open winter 2015/16.
 A future which will feel comfortably like the past, just a bit newer.

 A growing community